-The primary attraction within this seasonal event is the trick-or-treat trail.
+The primary attraction of this seasonal event is the trick-or-treat trail.
 Sometimes called “the candy trail,” the trick-or-treat trail is exactly what it sounds like – a string of festive candy stations and booths for kids to play a trick, or (far more likely) get a treat!
 To participate in this activity, each trick-or-treater will need to use a SeaWorld trick-or-treat reusable bag (more on those later).

 Trick-or-treaters can take a break in their candy hunting to enjoy the festive atmosphere on a stage featured on the trail.
 This stage will host a Halloween Dance Party, providing music for kids to show off their moves.
-It might be worth noting here that it stays hot in Florida for a while, so if you’re imagining crisp fall air and weather suited for apple-picking, think again.
-In consideration of this, many families bring alternate clothing for their younger members to avoid overheating from all the activity.
+It might be worth noting that it stays hot in Florida for a while, so if you’re imagining crisp fall air and weather suited for apple-picking, think again.
+Considering this, many families bring alternate clothing for their younger members to avoid overheating from all the activity.

 How much does SeaWorld’s Halloween Spooktacular cost?

 Access to Halloween Spooktacular is included with park admission to SeaWorld Orlando, and you cannot attend Spooktacular without a daytime ticket to SeaWorld Orlando.
-The only other cost requirement is that you must use a SeaWorld trick-or-treat reusable bag to participate in the candy trail.
+The only other cost requirement is using a SeaWorld trick-or-treat reusable bag to participate in the candy trail.
 These bags can be purchased across the park, with the easiest purchase being at the large gift shop (SeaWorld Store) at the main entrance.
 These cute bags are reasonably priced, and since they are truly reusable, you can use them any time you come back to trick-or-treat.